gayu-mike/articloud/minimal-emacs-tutor.md

 ## Exit

-> The first question a newbie asks when he starts with a new text editor is: *How do I exit the goddam editor?*
+> The first question a newbie asks when he starts with a new text editor is: *How do I exit the editor?*

 | Command | Description       |
 | ------- | ----------------- |